 Architects and the designers of our surroundings are the driving force behind the design of our built environment.
 Whether they are designing new buildings, giving a new lease of life to existing ones, developing urban spaces and landscapes, or determining the energy use and resilience to a changing climate, architects have a profound influence on our lives.

-The Kent School of Architecture and Planning (KSAP) offers a full-time and part-time research programme, leading to a PhD research degree.
-The School promotes innovative and interdisciplinary research study in architecture, urbanism and related fields.
-The main objective is to combine contemporary advanced research with an educational agenda, preparing candidates to practise in a global academic and professional world.
+The Kent School of Architecture and Planning (KSAP) offers full-time and part-time research programmes, leading to a PhD.
+The School promotes innovative and interdisciplinary research, which focuses on four main areas: